-backed loans – and one of President Trump’s first actions, upon taking office, was to freeze that cut.

 That didn’t sit well with many in the industry.
 But what’s the real effect on homebuyers – and, by extension, loan originators?
 Well, not much, according to one industry expert.

-loans are a big piece of the business, and the main reason to do an FHA
+are a big piece of the business, and the main reason to do an FHA loan

 , told MPA.
 “The act of lowering the rate a little bit would save the homeowner a bit – the common number is about $500 a year.
 So there may be some reticence among some buyers because of that.”